KennyLoRI/pubMedNLP/DOCUMENTATION.md

 To avoid API limitations and stability issues for large-scoped retrieval, we conducted these two steps in a batch-wise manner.
 First, we used a sliding window of 30 days for which we retrieved the article IDs iterating over the whole timeframe on a month-by-month basis.
 Second, when having obtained the full ID list, we fetched the abstracts including their metadata for chunks of 500.

 #### Text Preprocessing and Chunking
+Having extracted the relevant abstracts, the next step is to split them into right-sized fragments to ensure the relevance of the retrieved results downstream in the retriever step of the system.
+Finding this optimal chunk size is a trade-off between context and specificity.
+It is generally acknowledged that neither too small nor too large chunk sizes are desirable since they "[...]may lead to sub-optimal outcomes" [^3].
+The average size of our retrieved abstracts was moderate [TODO insert abstract data distribution].
+Consequently, it was not evident whether embedding the full abstract strategy already suffers from the problems of large chunk sizes.
+To test this end-to-end, we employed two embedding strategies.
+One embeds the full abstracts while the other employs a semantic chunking approach that approximately leads to two chunks per abstract and embeds those.
+To eventually determine the optimal chunk size for our production systems we compared the full systems performance with either of these strategies.

+As part of our evaluation, we compared the system's performance once with the full abstract embeddings and once with the chunk embeddings.
 #### Document Embedding
 ### Data Modelling Pipeline for Text Generation